deadhedd/openbsd-toolkit/modules/github/README.md

 # github

 ## Purpose
-Installs SSH keys for GitHub and clones a remote repository for use with Obsidian.
+Installs an SSH key for GitHub and clones a remote repository for use with Obsidian.

 ## Prerequisites
 - Run as root on OpenBSD 7.4+
 - `config/secrets.env` with required values
 - SSH private key file referenced by `GITHUB_SSH_PRIVATE_KEY_FILE` located in `config/`
-- (Optional) Public key file referenced by `GITHUB_SSH_PUBLIC_KEY_FILE` located in `config/`

 ## Key variables
 | Variable | Description |